lisacheng-choco/COVID-19_Cases_Prediction/README.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](https://jupyter.org/)

 ### Code
 My code is provided in `main.ipynb`.
 You will also be required to use `dataset/covid.train.csv` and `dataset/covid.test.shuffle.csv` dataset files to complete your work.
-In addition, the exported models, generated when runing `main.ipynb`, will be saved in `models/` folders.
+In addition, the exported models, generated when runing `main.ipynb`, will be saved in `models/` folder.
 The prediction result of `covid.test.shuffle.csv` is created as `pred.csv`.
 ### Run
 In a terminal or command window, run the following commands:
 ```